You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 Mailchimp does include some built-in deduplication features.
 However, Mailchimp matches duplicates only by email.
 If Mailchimp detects a duplicate email, it will keep the second record from being added to your subscriber list.
 The one downside of this is that the system only detects exact-match emails, so similar email addresses, or personal and work email pairs, won’t be detected and handled by the system.

 Additionally, when a prospect receives the same email multiple times, they are much more likely to mark it as spam.
-This hurts the deliverability of your emails and overall sender reputation.
+This hurts the deliverability of your emails and overall sender reputation, impacting email marketing across your organization.

 But being marked as ‘spam’ isn’t the only problem here.
 Low-quality lists with a large number of duplicates lower your open rates, which increases the likelihood of emails landing in the “spam” or “promotional” inbox.